 - You want to finance a large purchase at 0% for 18 months with no annual fee and additional perks.

 - You want to transfer a balance while earning cash back for everyday spending.

-- You want a balance transfer card with no annual fee and a large sign-up bonus.
+- You want a balance transfer card with a lower ongoing APR.